plofgren/bidirectional-random-walk/README.md

 For large graphs, you will want to first convert your graph to a MemoryMappedDirectedGraph.
-The input to our converter is a simple text format where each line has the form "id1 id2" to indicate an edge from id1 to id2.
+The input to our converter is a simple text format where each line has the form "id1 id2" to indicate an edge from id1 to id2, where id1 and id2 are Ints.
 To convert the test graph, for example, run:
 ```
 sbt assembly
 java -Xmx2g -cp target/scala-2.11/bidirectional-random-walk-assembly-1.0.jar\